-Thorne’s Recreation Property is a true outdoor hidden gem that offers over 130 acres of rolling hills and creeks that are perfect for ATVs, horseback riding and hiking!
+Thorne’s Recreation Property is an adventure wonderland that offers over 130 acres of rolling hills and creeks that are perfect for ATVs, dirt bikes, horseback riding and hiking!
 Thinking of bringing mechanical horsepower?
 Sure!
 Bring your Jeep or 4-Wheeler and go muddin’!
-The White River runs through and park and is the perfect spot for fishing, kayaking and paddle boarding.
+The White River runs through this property, and is the perfect spot for fishing, kayaking and paddle boarding.
 Bring your own kayak or paddle board, or rent one of theirs.
 The Milwaukee Trail winds right through the park, making it easy for hikers and bikers to hop on.
 Camping amenities include both primitive campsites and a cabin rental.

-Located right along the Hoosier National Forest trails, this campsite is in a great location for horseback riders and hikers alike.
-The camp offers gravel-padded campsites with electricity and water, 10×10 horse stalls and a dump station.
-All campers are welcome whether they have a horse or not.
+Located right along the Hoosier National Forest trails, this small, peaceful campsite is in an ideal location for horseback riders and hikers alike.
+The camp offers gravel-padded, spacious campsites with electricity and water, 10×10 horse stalls and a dump station.
+All campers are welcome, no matter which form of horsepower they bring.

 Hickory Ridge Horse Camp is filled with nearly 50 miles of trails designed for hiking, horseback riding and mountain biking!
-If you are looking for a chance to just get away from it all, you will find it at Hickory Ridge.
+If you are looking for a chance to get away from it all and a little adventure, you will find it at Hickory Ridge.
 Trails range in difficulty.
 Just choose your skill level, then set off to discover flat ridges, limestone ravines and selfie-worthy scenery everywhere you turn.
 The camping amenities include primitive campsites and hitching racks and are completely free to use!

-The Free Spirit Campground is another great camping destination for a more primitive camping experience.
-Lawrence County’s only mini golf course, Rocky Ridge Mini Golf, can also be found at the campground.
-The 18-hole course features fun twists and turns and is suitable for all ages!
+The Free Spirit Campground is another great camping destination that offers fantastic, family-fun.
+Lawrence County’s only mini golf course, Rocky Ridge Mini Golf, is located right inside the campground.
+This 18-hole course features fun twists and turns and is suitable for all ages!
 The swimming pool offers a fun way to splash the heat away, and the playground provides hours of delightful discovery.
 These amenities plus craft-making and other planned activities makes this a memorable family-fun destination.

 Root’s RV & Sales, Inc. is a family owned and operated RV & Trailer Dealership.
 They are located 6 miles south of Bedford.
 Roots RV offers travel trailer rentals for campers that don’t have their own.
 Roots will even take the camper to the campsite and set it up.
 Their utility trailer location is on State Rd 37 in Mitchell, and they sell RVs, travel trailers, livestock trailers, equipment trailers, RV equipment and parts and more.